Helpful context:

 return cls()

-The caller asks for a "dog" and gets back an object.
+The caller asks for an animal by name and receives an object.
 The exact class is an implementation detail.
+You can add a new animal type by adding it to the registry - no changes to calling code.

 class QueryBuilder: